Osca254/Photography-repo/README.md

 - Css modules to prevent clashing of class names across components
 # Installation and Running

-git clone or pull the project in your terminal, open the project folder on your local laptop in a code editor and run "npm start" in your editors terminal.
+git clone or pull the project in your terminal, open the project folder on your local laptop in a code editor and run  'npm install' to install all dependencies required for the app to run, "npm start" in your editors terminal.